Colleges by Location

 Main Student Body

-The school reported an out-of-state student body portion of 60% for that year.
-The total number of undergraduate students enrolled at the institution was 1,924, 80 of which were international students.
-48 students were admitted as transfer students.
+The school reported an out-of-state student body portion of 61% for that year.
+There was a total of 1,764 students pursuing undergraduate degrees, including 72 international students.
+39 students enrolled as transfer students.

 Student Population Gender Ratio